isabelc/Comment-Notifier-No-Spammers/readme.txt

 For test emails to work, you must enter an email address in the "Email address where to send test emails:" option, under "Advanced Settings".
 **Tip:** Do not use the sender address for this; some mail servers do not accept "from" and "to" set to the same value.

-= How can I style the subscription checkbox =

-Depending on how your theme styles checkboxes, you may want to add this CSS to align the subscription checkbox under the comment form:

-`#cnns-label {display: inline-block;}`
+== Screenshots ==

+1. This is the subscription checkbox that is added beneath your comment form.

 == Changelog ==
 = 1.4 =